Dodgers outslug Giants 6-3, Muncy homers twice

 LOS ANGELES (AP) — Joey Gallo blasted a go-ahead, three-run homer in the second inning, Max Muncy added a pair of solo shots and the Los Angeles Dodgers beat the San Francisco Giants 6-3 on Tuesday night.

-The NL West leaders reduced their magic number to seven and improved to 11-4 against their rival this season.
+The NL West leaders improved to 11-4 against their rival this season.
 All of the game’s runs came on homers.

-Muncy, who came in hitting .186, went 3 for 4 and drove in three runs, satisfied at how the ball came off his bat.
+Muncy, who came in hitting .186, went 3 for 4 and drove in three runs.

-“Home runs are obviously amazing and I’m happy I hit them, but just seeing the ball fly at the path is better,” he said.
-“I made a couple mechanical adjustments right before the game.”

 Tyler Anderson (14-3) allowed three runs and eight hits in seven innings.
 The left-hander struck out three and walked two.
 Craig Kimbrel pitched the ninth to earn his 22nd save.